PowerDNS/pdnscontrol/README.markdown

 To update built templates, you also need to have other software installed.
 See pdnscontrol/README.md for details.

+If you update your checkout you might, but should not, have to run:

+    ./manage.py assets build

 ### Graphite data feeder

 Feeds PowerDNS stats into your Graphite installation.